 Andrew studied history and politics before undertaking the Graduate Diploma in Law and the LPC at the College of Law (York).
 Andrew qualified in 2009, joined Debenhams Ottaway in 2014, rising quickly through the firm becoming a partner in 2019.

-Andrew is a director of and runs a residential management company (limited by guarantee), is a member of the firms’ corporate and social responsibility committee, a member of the Law Society, and previously the treasurer of the Letchworth Round Table charity.
+Andrew is a director of and runs a residential management company (limited by guarantee), is a member of the firms’ corporate and social responsibility committee, a member of the Law Society, member of the Charity Law Association (CLA) and previously the treasurer of the Letchworth Round Table charity.
 He is a keen sportsman, playing football, tennis and golf.
 Andrew is a judge on the panel of the Funding Network Hertfordshire, a charity crowd funding event that the firm sponsors, click here to visit their website.

 Andrew Yates's news